Hattie Larlham Research Program

 University Hospitals of Cleveland

-Below is a list of periocicals in which Hattie Larlham research projects have been published.
+Below is a list of published Hattie Larlham research studies:

 - Grossberg R, Blackford MG, Friebert S, Benore E and Reed MD.
-Direct Care Staff and Parents’/Legal Guardians’ Perspectives on End-of-Life Care in a Long-Term Care Facility for Medically Fragile and Intellectually Disabled Pediatric and Young Adult Residents, Palliat Support Care; online (in press)
+Direct Care Staff and Parents’/Legal Guardians’ Perspectives on End-of-Life Care in a Long-Term Care Facility for Medically Fragile and Intellectually Disabled Pediatric and Young Adult Residents, Palliat Support Care 2013 Aug; 42(7):1357-68.

 - Blackford M, Grossberg R, Gothard M and Reed M. Valproic Acid-Associated Hypoalbuminemia in Medically Fragile Pediatric and Young Adult Patients in a Long Term Care Facility: Potential Mechanisms for Decreased Albumin Synthesis.
 Curr Topics Pharmacol 2012;16:99-105.